christiskatsouris/BreakPointCovarianceQFM/README.md

 [3] Baltagi, Badi H., Chihwa Kao, and Fa Wang.
 "Estimating and testing high dimensional factor models with multiple structural changes."
 Journal of Econometrics 220.2 (2021): 349-365.

 [4] Li, Yu-Ning, Degui Li, and Piotr Fryzlewicz.
 "Detection of multiple structural breaks in large covariance matrices."
 Journal of Business & Economic Statistics just-accepted (2022): 1-43.

+## Declarations

+The author declares no conflicts of interest.